hsutter/cppfront/README.md

 I want us to aim for major C++ evolution directed toward things that will make us better C++ programmers — not programmers of something else.

-### 2) This is about improving safety, simplicity, and toolability, not about random drive-by improvements
+### 2) This is about improvements to safety, simplicity, and toolability — not about green-field design or random drive-by improvements

 <image align="right" width="320" src="https://user-images.githubusercontent.com/1801526/189236486-0b5a4892-42c8-4486-9722-bb60a5df8c7e.png"> My specific goal is to explore the question: Can we make C++ **10x safer, simpler, and more toolable** if C++ had an alternative "syntax #2," within which we could be completely free to **improve semantics** by applying 30 years' worth of C++ language experience without any backward source compatibility constraints?
 We want each proposed improvement to address a known C++ pain point, and in a measurable way (e.g., reduce a class of CVEs (vulnerabilities) by some quantifiable %, reduce the amount of guidance we have to teach by some quantifiable %).